 Thai Lettuce Wraps

-Ground beef is incredibly budget friendly, and a great protein to use for budget friendly Whole30 dinner recipes.
+Ground beef is incredibly budget friendly, and a great protein to use for kid-friendly meals.
 It’s also super versatile, so whether you’re craving Italian or Thai, it just works!

-This recipe for Whole30 thai lettuce wraps is made with grass-fed beef and is so tasty.
-I pair it with coconut cauliflower rice for a budget-friendly, kid-friendly, paleo & gluten free meal.
-Plus it’s super fast to put together, so it’s basically just the best weeknight dinner ever.
+This Thai lettuce wraps recipe is made with grass-fed beef and is so tasty.
+Plus, it comes together really fast, so it’s basically just the best weeknight dinner ever.

 I honestly can’t wait for you to try the coconut cauliflower rice that I make for these lettuce wraps too!
 It’s really tasty — I also make it for my Chicken Fajita Stuffed Peppers and serve it with my General Tso’s Shrimp, too!
 Every part of these Thai lettuce wrap is just so yummy!